KiranWarren/KiranWarren_T1A1/README.md

 ## - Routers and routing

 Routers are a network device that are responsible for receiving packets from a device and forwarding it towards the destination device using the most efficient path.
-The router is the traffic controller for packets, directing them where to go to avoid congestion.
+The router is the traffic controller for packets, directing them to where they need to go whilst avoiding congestion.
 Routers connect networks together, forwarding data packets between them.
 Communication of two devices on different networks across the internet is managed by a series of routers.
+Routers are the physical infrastructure that facilitate communication across the countless networks that make up the internet.

 Routing is performed by the router by reading the header information of a data packet to see where the destination device is.
 The router will consult its routing table to determine the most efficient pathway for the packet to take to reach its destination.
 Information within the routers routing table can be manually configured or learning by dynamic routing protocols.
 Congestion can occur over the network intermittently at different locations, so it is the routers job to balance the load across various connections to ensure efficient delivery of data.